xiegeo/xiegeo/Failers.md

 The numbers assoiated with failers holds no meaning outside this document, and maybe re-indexed on update.

 ## Data Leakage (-2)
 Data leakage is the worst kind of failer because it is un-recoverable.
 A data leaked is leaked forever so the consiquences may also be immeasurable.
-Accourding to information theory,
+According to information theory,

 ## Data Corruption (-1)